Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Bulk-Edge correspondence

-Taking Eqs.\ (\ref{eq:mthd:nu})-(\ref{eq:rl:nu}) into account, we derive topological numbers $(\nu_0, \nu_\pi)$ of the nonunitary time-evolution operator $U$ with $e^{\gamma}=1.1$\cite{suppl}.
-The result is shown in the phase diagram in Fig.\ \ref{fig:topophasenumber}.
-We note that the topological numbers for the nonunitary QW defined in Eq.\ (\ref{eq:nu}) are the same with those for the unitary QW $(\gamma=0)$ unless both two band gaps around $\varepsilon=0$ and $\pi$ are open.
-Therefore, the topological numbers are robust against gain and loss of the $\PT$ symmetric non-unitary driving.
+The results with $e^\delta=1.1$ are shown in the upper row of Fig.\ \ref{fig:phase-diagram} with various $\theta_3$.
+While the system belongs to class BDI$^\dagger$ in the case of $\theta_3=0$ [Fig.\ \ref{fig:phase-diagram} (a)], the system is classified into class AIII in the case of $\theta_3\neq0$ [Fig.\ \ref{fig:phase-diagram} (b) and (c)].
+We note that the topological numbers for the nonunitary quantum walk defined in Eq.\ (\ref{eq:nu}) are the same as those for the unitary quantum walk $(\delta=0)$ as long as both band gaps around Re($\varepsilon)=0$ and $\pi$ are open.
+Therefore, the topological numbers are robust against effects of gain and loss in the chiral symmetric nonunitary Floquet system.